How to Visit the Jewish Quarter NYC

 What to see on a tour of New York's Jewish Quarter

 The best way to discover the Jewish Quarter is with one of the best tours in New York, the one that takes you to Williamsburg.
-With this two-hour guided walking tour, you'll get to know the highlights of this unique cultural and historical place.
+With this two-hour guided walking tour, you ' ll get to know the highlights of this unique place for its culture and history.

 On your tour you'll stroll across the Williamsburg Bridge or stumble upon the flea markets, where antiques and second-hand goods are sold and where you can mingle with the locals.
 Without a doubt, this neighbourhood is a 'must' to learn more about the customs and the cultural and social diversity that exists in this country.